Tom Matte

-Thomas Roland Matte (MAT'-tee; June 14, 1939 – November 2, 2021), nicknamed "Garbage Can", was an American professional football running back who spent his entire 12-season career with the Baltimore Colts of the National Football League (NFL).
+Thomas Roland Matte (MAT'-tee; June 14, 1939 – November 2, 2021), nicknamed "Garbage Can", was an American professional football player who spent his entire 12-season career as a running back for the Baltimore Colts of the National Football League (NFL).
 He played college football as a quarterback for the Ohio State Buckeyes, and was selected by the Colts in the 1961 NFL draft and by the New York Titans in the 1961 AFL draft.

+Early life

+Thomas Roland Matte was born on June 14, 1939, in Pittsburgh, Pennsylvania.
+He attended Shaw High School in East Cleveland, Ohio.

 College career

-Matte played quarterback, but was more known for his rushing skills than passing prowess.
-For his senior year, he finished 7th in voting for the Heisman Trophy (awarded to halfback Joe Bellino of Navy), finishing under future stars such as Billy Kilmer and Mike Ditka.
+Matte played quarterback at Ohio State University, but was more known for his rushing skills than passing prowess.
+For his senior year, he finished seventh in voting for the Heisman Trophy (awarded to halfback Joe Bellino of Navy), finishing under future stars such as Billy Kilmer and Mike Ditka.